-“Say it’s wrong,” his look of defiance seemed to say.
+“Say it’s wrong,” his look seemed to say.
 “Because I think it’s totally awesome to make a mess.”

-At some point, something does go wrong.
-Many of us learn to associate success with perfection and failure with imperfection.
+At some point, something does go wrong with many of us.
+We learn to associate success with perfection and failure with imperfection.
 If we don’t fit into what is considered the ideal, we believe we are flawed, and in extreme cases, broken beyond repair.

-When we analyzed data from 1,324 people who took our Perfectionism Test, we divided the sample into generations.
+When I analyzed data from 1,324 people who took our Perfectionism Test, I divided the sample into generations.
 Here’s how they break down:

-We then assessed the degree to which each generation feels pressured – from family, employers, society, or themselves – to be perfect.
-Here’s what the stats revealed:
+I then assessed the degree to which each generation feels pressured—from family, employers, society, or themselves—to be perfect.
+Here’s what the data revealed:

 Table 2

 It seems that Centennials and Millennials have developed the belief that love, respect, and acceptance are contingent upon how close they are to perfection in every way.
 In my opinion, this pressure to be perfect, although often self-imposed, could originate from pressure from parents, teachers, friends, or the media.
-How many times in a day are we inundated with the message that we are hopelessly flawed if we don’t look, smell or dress in a specific way, get good grades, get into a good school, make a lot of money, get married, etc.?
-Lots.
+How many times in a day are we inundated with the message that we are hopelessly flawed if we don’t look, smell, or dress in a specific way, get good grades, get into a good school, make a lot of money, get married, buy a certain type of car, etc.?
+Many times.

 Insightfully yours,